lmulkerin/CC_M1/README.md

 Creativity:
 In a literal sense, my project is creative.
-Run the code, and it creates a unique grid of images and colors that has different appeal eah time (for example, whole columns of solid colors gives the image a different effect than scrambled disco-floor-style grids).
+Run the code, and it creates a unique grid of images and colors that has different appeal each time (for example, whole columns of solid colors gives the image a different effect than scrambled disco-floor-style grids).
 I think this qualifies as creative, in that it is creating.
+I also think it is novel, and while not useful in a typical sense as mentioned above, art in itself serves an important purpose.
+Thus, overall, I would call it creative, even if it is strictly bounded (by 16 photos, aselection of colors, probabilities, etc.).